azizizulkipli/2do/README.md

-A simple landing page that greets user on load and keeps track of their goals.
-Capable of working offline as it uses localStorage for data storage.
+A simple yet dynamic landing page that greets user on load and keeps track of their tasks at hand Capable of working offline as it uses localStorage for data storage.

-Yet to implement a to do list.